ARCHIVES: HILCHOS CHODESH ADAR / PURIM

 In many Shuls, indeed, the custom is for the Rabbi or the Gabbai to announce that everyone have this intent when hearing the Bracha of SheHechiyanu.

-1) Upon the completion of the reading of the Megilah, it is customary to recite the Bracha of "Baruch Ata...
-HaRav Es Riveinu"
+34) Upon the completion of the reading of the Megilah, it is customary to recite the Bracha of "Baruch Ata...
+HaRav Es Riveinu".
+One who is reading the Megilah alone, and not with a Minyan does not recite this Bracha (Rama Siman 692:1).

 However, an individual may recite this Bracha if he wants to, without Shem U'Malchus (Hashem's name), as there are opinions that an individual does indeed recite it (Elya Raba citing the opinion of the MaHaril and others.
 See Biur Halacha Siman 692 Dibur Hamaschil Ela B'tzibur)